Dev1an/Robot-Management-System/Design.md

 ##Design decisions

+### PnP application

+- How are we going to visualize the web of trays

 ###Robot communication

 - **Models for state machines:** Make a solid state machine model, that everyone in network will use.